Frequently Asked Questions

 What is the workload like?

 The workload will vary from student to student.
-Students are expected to work more than 15 hours per week.
+Students are expected to study approximately 15 hours per week.

 I’ve been out of school for so long.
 Will I make it through the program?